Categories:

 REGEXP_INSTR

 Returns the position of the specified occurrence of the regular expression pattern in the string subject.
-If no match is found, returns 0.

-See also String Functions (Regular Expressions).
+See also String functions (regular expressions).

 Syntax